joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   2. Sample information

   Prepare sample information in txt format.
 The file must be tab separated.
 It also must contain three columns, *SAMPLE*, *FAMILY*, and *PHENOTYPE*.
 A value in the *PHENOTYPE* muse be *case* or *ctrl*.
-  The values in the SAMPLE column must be matched to the sample IDs of variants in the input vcf data.
+  The values in the SAMPLE column must be matched to the sample IDs of variants in the input vcf file.

   +----------+--------+-----------+
   |  SAMPLE  | FAMILY | PHENOTYPE |